samblenny/baochip-sdk/README.md

 **DRAFT: WORK IN PROGRESS**

-[*an aspirational blurb about what this is trying to be*:]

 This is a baremetal SDK for the Baochip Dabao Bao1x evaluation board.
 Most of the work here is about peripheral drivers, linker scripts, firmware blob signing, and examples to demonstrate driver usage.
-My goal is to write the drivers in no_std Rust for safety and make the top API layer callable from either Rust or C for compatibility.
+The strategy here is to do drivers in no_std Rust for safety and make the public API usable from both Rust and C for compatibility.

-Backstory: This originated as an attempt to do a Zephyr + CircuitPython port for Dabao.
-But, I changed my mind and scoped this down to just making an SDK with examples and docs.

 **CAUTION:** This is a proof of concept.
-I don't currently plan to maintain this code once I've got it working.
+I make no promises about maintaining this code once I've got it working.
 The point is to document how to do it.

 ## Roadmap

-1. Implement Rust drivers and usage examples for timers, GPIO, UART, and USB CDC-ACM serial.
+1. ✅ Implement Rust drivers and usage examples for timers, GPIO, and UART.

-2. Add a C FFI layer over the drivers and port the examples to C. This will be mostly about Makefile and linker script tricks to get a rust library working with C application code.
+2. ✅ Add a C FFI layer over the drivers.

+3. Get MicroPython working with the minimal set of drivers.

+4. Add USB CDC-ACM serial support.

-3. Figure out how to build rv32e machine code blobs to run on the BIO cores and how to get them working with rv32imac code for the main CPU.
-This will involve more Makefile and linker script tricks.
+5. Figure out how to build rv32e machine code blobs to run on the BIO cores and how to get them working with rv32imac code for the main CPU.

-4. Do a documentation pass to make sure all the above are explained clearly.
+6. Do a documentation pass to make sure all the above are explained clearly.

-5. *Maybe:* Come back around for a USB CDC-NCM and UDP/IP stack pass.
+6. *Maybe:* Come back around for a USB CDC-NCM and UDP/IP stack pass.
 The Bao1x has a relatively fast FS/HS USB controller but it only supports 4 endpoints.
    Assuming 2 endpoints will always be used for CDC-ACM serial, that doesn't leave much room for other modes of IO.
 Using the second pair of endpoints